Ndey94/Analytics-Project/README.md

 -Journey Analysis: Distinguishing between nonstop and return journeys based on ticket information.

--Flight Details: Extracting information about the longest flights, morning flights, and canceled flights, among others.
+-Flight Details: Extracting information about the longest flights, morning flights, and cancelled flights, among others.

--Refund Calculation: Identifying customers eligible for refunds due to flight cancellations and calculating the refund amounts.
+-Refund Calculation: Identify customers eligible for refunds due to flight cancellations and calculate the refund amounts.

--Aircraft & Flight Insights: Analyzing flights using specific aircraft types, such as Airbus and Boeing, and filtering flights based on criteria such as range and cancellations.
+Aircraft & Flight Insights: This tool analyzes flights using specific aircraft types, such as Airbus and Boeing, and filters flights based on criteria such as range and cancellations.